apluslms/a-plus-rst-tools/README.md

 The `lti` option refers to the label of the LTI service.
 The `url` option may exclude the domain of the service URL since the domain must be equal to the URL defined in the LTI service anyway.
+There are two ways to define LTI exercise:

-The LTI parameters may be defined in the config.yaml file linked with the `config` option, thus it is not required to define them in RST.
+* Using the config.yaml file linked with the `config` option and defining LTI options there.
+  In this case, all LTI options written in the submit directive will be ignored.
+* Writing LTI options in the submit directive.
+Remark that in this case the submit directive must not have the `config` option set.

 ```
 .. submit:: 3 B50